Ebrahim-Adel-Mahmoud/Ebrahim-Adel-Mahmoud/README.md

 <p align="center">
 I'm a Backend Developer with 4+ years of experience building scalable web applications using Laravel and PHP.
-Currently expanding my skills in React to become a Full Stack Developer.
+I specialize in building scalable RESTful APIs, optimizing databases, integrating third-party services, and delivering high-performance backend solutions.
-I enjoy designing clean APIs, optimizing databases, and solving real-world problems.
+Currently expanding my skills in React.js to become a Full Stack Developer.
 </p>

 ---